bit-apps-pro/bit-assist-wp/readme.txt

 📢 [Pro version features](https://www.bitapps.pro/bit-assist):

 1. The chat widget features that are included in the Free version of Bit Assist (WordPress chat plugin) are also included in the Pro version.
-You won’t miss out on any of the functionalities if you upgrade to the Bit Assist Pro plan.
+You will not miss out on any of the functionalities if you upgrade to the Bit Assist Pro plan.

 2. Unlimited Widgets: In the pro version of Bit Assist (WordPress chat plugin), users can create and use an unlimited number of chat widget.
 This means that you can easily customize and create multiple chat widget to better engage with your visitors and offer useful support across different websites.
 With an unlimited chat widget, you can optimize your chat support to cater to the unique needs of your business and chat with multiple visitors simultaneously.

-3. With our pro version chat widget, you have the flexibility to display up to 25+ different chat button for various channels, allowing your website visitors to engage with you via their preferred chat platform.
-Whether it’s WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, WeChat, Viber, Slack, TikTok, Twitter, Snapchat or any other supported chat button, you can showcase them all simultaneously in our widget.
+3. With our pro version chat widget, you have the flexibility to display up to 29+ different chat button for various channels, allowing your website visitors to engage with you via their preferred chat platform.
+Whether it’s WhatsApp, Facebook Messenger, Instagram, Telegram Chat, WeChat, Viber, Slack, TikTok, Twitter, Snapchat or any other supported chat button, you can showcase them all simultaneously in our widget.
 With this feature, you can maximize your chat outreach and improve your overall customer engagement through chat.

 4. Webhook: Bit Assist (WordPress chat plugin) offers a WebHook URL feature in the custom form that allows users to send data through a WebHook.
 It’s a simple process – just insert the WebHook URL, and the submitted form data from the customer will be sent through that URL.
 With this feature, you can integrate your chat widget‘s form data from a custom form or contact form with other platforms and applications to automate tasks or improve your workflow.